 'The sound.....detail is amazing, every instrument clearly defined in such a musical way and vocals, my God!
 I was listening to the backing vocalist on a track the other day and really couldn't believe how easy it was to follow her, no mumble in the back ground.
 No tinnyness , just rich full sounding music.'
 Lindsay, NZ

-94dB speakers, Audio Note AN/E. A great surprise for all listeners was
+300B amp on 94dB speakers, Audio Note AN/E. A great surprise for all

-that the NAKSA produced exactly the same character as the 300B across
+listeners was that the NAKSA produced exactly the same character as the

-the whole spectrum.
-It was also clear to everyone that the NAKSA was better
+300B across the whole spectrum.
+It was also clear to everyone that the

-and left them shaking their heads.
-They played some of their instruments
+musicians, and left them shaking their heads.
+They played some of their

-through the amp and were very impressed with the detail, bass response
+instruments through the amp and were very impressed with the detail,

-and overall clarity.
-I think we converted some old "Tube Heads"
+bass response and overall clarity.
+I think we converted some old "Tube

-to solid state.
-In fact they wanted me to leave the amp with them but
+Heads" to solid state.
+In fact they wanted me to leave the amp with

 'This amplifier is in a different universe than the one it replaces.
 I am not a frequent upgrader and it takes something special to prompt me to move!

-beyond anything else I have heard, but amazingly not at the expense of
+detailed beyond anything else I have heard, but amazingly not at the

-musicality and smoothness.
-There is stomping bass, magnitudes above what
+expense of musicality and smoothness.
+There is stomping bass,

 'My audition period with the new Naksa ended a couple of days ago and I now feel that I have recovered from the audio equivalent of a hangover, sufficiently recovered, that is, to make some hopefully helpful observations on Hugh's latest and greatest.
 I say greatest because I firmly believe it to be the best amp that I've had in my lounge room.